Last Updated on 01/06/23 by quiltripping

 It doesn’t take long to realize that the quilts are not haphazardly displayed.
 Similar designs and colors are hung together.
 Quilt patterns and colors are combined to complement the buildings and spaces where they are hung.
 It is a curated outdoor gallery dedicated for just one day to the art of quilting in all of its forms.

 If you are considering a trip to the Sisters Outdoor Quilt Show, first start with the SOQS website to become familiar with all the events, activities and information related to this unique show.
-I am also sharing my tips after attending the show and writing about it for Quiltmania magazine, to help you get the most out of the week long programs scheduled around this one day outdoor show.
+I am also sharing my tips after attending the show and writing about it for Quiltmania magazine, to help you get the most out of the week long programs scheduled around this amazing one day fiber art spectacle.

 Start planning early

-- Start planning your trip to Sisters, OR for the quilt show as early as possible, even up to a year ahead of time.
+- Start planning your trip to the quilt show in Sisters Oregon as early as possible, even up to a year ahead of time.
 The show always takes place the second Saturday in July and as many as 10,000 people attend on the day of the show.
 As a result, local accommodations fill up quickly, especially the budget friendly ones.